moan0s/ILMO/README.md

 ifs-library
 ==============
 A software to manage a library, especially books, other material, users, emails and opening hours.
 Also the tracking of working hours is possible.
+The program is written and maintained by Julian-Samuel Gebühr.

 ## Requirements
 This code requires a PHP version higher than 5.6.38 and an SQL-Database (best results with MariaDB).